microsoft/TaskWeaver/README.md

 >💡 Only the latest OpenAI API supports the `json_object` response format.
 > If you are using an older version of OpenAI API, you need to set the `llm.response_format` to `null`.

+More configuration options can be found in the [configuration documentation](docs/configuration.md).

 ### Start TaskWeaver
 ```bash